Skip to main content

 April 15, 2024

-6 min read
+12 min read

 Bytelloom-staff

 A video diary captures your life in your own voice and face.
 Instead of writing about your day, you record yourself talking through it.
-The format preserves not just what happened but how you felt—your tone, your expressions, your raw emotion in the moment.
+The format preserves not just what happened but how you felt: your tone, your expressions, your raw emotion in the moment.

 Article Snapshot

-• Storage requires planning: 1 hour of 1080p video = 4-8GB, meaning 100 hours = 400-800GB minimum
+• Storage requires planning: 1 hour of 1080p video is 4-8GB, so 100 hours is 400-800GB minimum

 • Most people rarely rewatch unless videos mark specific milestones or major life events